Troubleshooting¶

 Check if the wiring is correct and if the connectors are plugged in at the motor and the mainboard correctly.

-• the z-axis, check the belonging wheels of the x-axis gantry which run along the z-axis aluminum frame.
+If that's the case, you could measure the wires using a multimeter to check if there's a broken wire maybe. - the z-axis, check the belonging wheels of the x-axis gantry which run along the z-axis aluminum frame.

 Are the wheels in the perfect position, can they turn how they're supposed to?